fmillion-mnsu/cs480-f23/SYLLABUS.md

 >
 > If you have further questions on this policy, or want to ask about a specific scenario, please feel free to ask me.

-If the course includes group projects, the specific requirements for submission of completed work will be outlined for that specific project.
-Some group projects may allow one submission for the entire group, while others may include both a group submission as well as individual submissions.
-Unless otherwise noted, you should assume *all* homework is to be completed and submitted **individually**.
+This course includes a group project.
+For the group project, specific requirements for submission of completed work will be outlined for that specific project.
+Each group will submit both a final group project deliverable *in addition to* individual submissions.
+For all work outside the group project, unless otherwise noted, you should assume *all* homework is to be completed and submitted **individually**.

 The full policy, including definitions of plagiarism, cheating, and collusion, is available at <https://www.mnsu.edu/policies/approved/academichonesty.pdf>.